 When Should Cost Be a Consideration in Your College Choice?

-Ideally, you shouldn’t have to consider cost when considering a college, and college would be affordable for everyone.
-Unfortunately, cost can be a significant factor.
-When applying, apply to at least one or two more "affordable" safety school options if cost is a concern for you and your family.
+Unfortunately, the reality is that cost is often a significant factor.
+When applying, apply to at least one or two more "affordable" safety schools if cost is a concern for you and your family.
 Keep our list of the cheapest schools handy during this process—it can help you narrow down your list.

 Keep in mind that you don't know how much you're going to have to pay to attend a certain school before you apply.
-Don’t let the sticker price prevent you from applying.
-Most financial aid and scholarships are awarded after you’re accepted but before you commit to that or another college.
+So don't let the sticker price prevent you from applying.
+After all, most financial aid and scholarships are awarded after you've been accepted but before you commit to that or another college.

-Your Expected Family Contribution, or EFC, is determined from your FAFSA, the Free Application for Federal Student Aid.
+Your Expected Family Contribution, or EFC, is determined from your FAFSA, or the Free Application for Federal Student Aid.

-It's wise to consider finances in your decision.
-Weigh the financial burden of attending with the quality of education, how much you want to attend, and the expected financial return of attending a certain school.
-Compare your options.
-It's up to you to determine how much debt is "worth it."
+It's wise to consider finances in your college decision.
+Weigh the financial burden of attending with the quality of education, how much you want to attend that particular university, and the expected financial return of going there.
+In short, compare your options.
+It's up to you to determine how much debt is worth it.

-Keep in mind that success after college is more dependent on you than on the college you attend.
-You can attain all of your professional goals regardless of where you go to school.
+Try to remind yourself that success after college is more dependent on you than it is on the college you attend.
+You can attain all your professional goals regardless of where you go to school.

-More Affordable College Options
+Are There More Affordable College Options Than These?

-Generally, public schools are cheaper, especially for in-state residents.
-Remember that the sticker price of public schools is cheaper, but some private schools give generous financial aid; therefore, it's possible that a private college could be the cheaper option for you after you get your financial aid packages.
+Generally, public schools will be cheaper, especially for in-state residents.
+Remember that the sticker price of public schools is cheaper, but some private schools give out generous financial aid; therefore, it's possible that a private school could be the cheaper option for you after you get your financial aid packages.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: